 Ms. Lyn folded her arms.
-“The Virgils arrived by bus only half an hour ago.”
+“The Virgils arrived by bus half an hour ago.”

 “All both of us.
 Me and Blue.”
-Jango brushed wrinkles from his sky-blue robes.
-“Jay, I hope our abrupt arrival has not caught you at a bad time.”
+Jango brushed wrinkles from his robes.
+“Jay, I hope our abrupt arrival has not caught you off-guard.”

 “It’s an honor to meet you again,” said Jay, “but why?”

 Jango took air through his teeth.
-His good eye squinted at each of them.
-“There is a story,” he began, after judging them worthy of hearing it, “of a sage who knew how the world would end.
-Men would climb to the sage’s cave to ask how the world would end.
-But the sage would never answer.
+His good eye squinted.
+“There is a story,” he began, after judging the audience worthy to hear it, “of a sage who knew how the world would end.
+Men climbed to the sage’s cave to ask about the apocalypse, but the sage never answered.

-“One day,” continued Jango, “someone climbed to the cave and asked, ‘great sage, how will the world end?’ and the sage, as usual, said nothing.
+“One day,” continued Jango, “someone climbed to the cave and asked, ‘great sage, how will the world end?’
+The sage, as usual, said nothing.
 They just sat facing the darkness.

 “And the sage said, ‘the world ends when the Chain and the Wheel are one, and no souls remain to salvage.
 Then the Eternities are over.”

-“The climber was thrilled, but had to ask: ‘why did you answer me, when you answered no one else?’
+“The climber was thrilled, but had to ask: ‘why answer me, but no one else?’

 “And the sage said, ‘because you asked three times.’”

-Jango beamed ear to ear.
+Jango beamed.
 Dan and Jay just looked at each other.
 Bob cocked his head like a dog.

 “Twenty years ago,” said Jango, “Faith met me as a fox on the main island of Sheridan.
 Ten years ago, Faith met me here at Sheridan Cliff-Side College.
-A week ago, Faith met me on the main island of Sheridan a third time.”
-Jango produced, from his sleeve, the card which Faith had sent with Jay.
-He showed the fox Faith had drawn and signed inside.
+A week ago, Faith met me a third time.”
+Jango produced from his sleeve the card which Faith had sent with Jay.
+He showed the fox Faith drew and signed inside.
 “I cannot ignore someone who meets me three times, even if the third time is only pictorially.
 There are no coincidences.
-I knew that if I made the barest effort, I would find the visitors I expected.
+I knew if I made the barest effort, I’d find the visitors I expected.
 So!”
-He clapped his hands joyously.
-“Where is Faith?
-Where is the one foretold?”
+He clapped his hands.
+“Where is Faith Featherway?”

-Dan and Jay and Bob shared a glance.
+Dan, Jay, and Bob shared a glance.
 “Um.”
 Jay put a hand over his heart.
-“I’m afraid Faith died just days ago.
+“I’m afraid Faith died days ago.
 She was struck by lightning.”

 Jango deflated.
-He looked down the hallway as if Faith would appear around the corner.
+He looked down the hall as if Faith would appear around the corner.
 “Impossible.”